Using ECDSA and EdDSA

 If you send a request to an incomplete wallet or device, your request will fail and Fireblocks may return error codes to provide context for the request's failure.

-To resolve this issue and regain control of the already backed-up ECDSA keys, you will need to remove the EdDSA keys from the wallet's algorithms set by executing the following function, within the Fireblocks SDK, on your server:
+To resolve this and regain control of the backed-up ECDSA keys, you need to perform an administrative operation to explicitly remove the EdDSA algorithm from the wallet’s algorithm set.
+This is done using the Fireblocks SDK initialized with the EW Admin API user's private key:

 import { IKeyDescriptor } from "@fireblocks/ncw-js-sdk";